Frequently asked questions

 Is the game finished?
 When can I play it?

 The game is pretty far.
-We are planning to do a crowd-funding campaign on Kickstarter & our web starting on 1st of June 2021 to get more funds for finalizing all necessary art and assets.
-Then, there will be closed alpha (September 2021), closed beta (December 2021), and public early access on Steam as early as March 2022.
+There will be closed alpha (September 2021), closed beta (December 2021), and public early access on Steam as early as March 2022.

 What platforms are you gonna release for?

 Our primary focus is to release for Windows PCs, and we are exploring MacOS and Linux platforms too.
 Release on consoles is currently not planned but this may change.

 We are just 2 developers!
 One half is in Europe, second half in the US :) We also work with freelancers all around the world.
 In total we've counted 5 countries that are involved in the game.

 How much will the game cost?
 Will it be on sale?